 It’s probably clear from this blog by now that education is very (dare I say “increasingly”?) important to me.
 I’ve written a lot about education in general, and more specifically on the purpose of education.
-Much of what prompted those posts came from reflection and discussion with Kyle when I was working in Singapore.
+Much of what prompted those posts came from reflection and discussion with a friend when I was working in Singapore.

 - Moral Lines in the Classroom

 - Building Peace: Reflecting on Conversations in the Classroom

 - Building Peace is the Purpose of Education

 We’ve also literally written thousands of unpublished words on the topic, including over 10,000 words in an unfinished e-book that has been on the back burner for months, but spurred on most of my education-related thinking over the past year or so.
 I’ve rethought a lot of what I “knew” about school, teachers, and students and I’m excited about the possibility of true education reform.

 So with all the abstract philosophical thought on the topic and much reviewing of the educational literature, here is a complete “perfect day” of secondary school as my friend and I envision it.